killergerbah/asbplayer-docs/docs/reference/settings.md

 ### Condensed playback minimum skip interval

-When condensed playback is enabled, only skip to the next subtitle if the next subtitle is at least a certain amount of time away.
+When condensed playback is enabled, skip to the next subtitle only if the next subtitle is at least this amount of time away.

 ### App URL

-The website URL.
-Determines where the extension fetches some configuration, and what URL to open when syncing subtitles to a separate tab.
+Determines where the extension fetches some configuration, and what URL to open when syncing subtitles to the website running in a separate tab.
+Essentially the website URL.

 ## [Misc](https://killergerbah.github.io/asbplayer/?view=settings#misc-settings)